Close

 1. Keep Them Hydrated

-One of the highly recommended tips to combat baby and toddler fever at night is by ensuring bodily fluids stay at the right level.
+One of the highly recommended tips to combat baby and toddler fever at night is to ensure bodily fluids stay at the right level.
 Fever makes children lose fluids faster than usual through sweating, frequent urination, or vomiting.
 If your little one is in the breastfeeding stage, give them your breast milk often.
 For babies and toddlers on solids, give them water, pasteurised juice (room temperature), fresh and warm homemade soups, ice pops, etc. Opt for rehydration equivalents that are given orally to keep the electrolyte levels in the body at an optimal level.
 Avoid caffeinated drinks like colas, sodas, or tea, as they worsen dehydration and make children pee more often.

 mother keeping the baby hydrated by giving water